bryanvaz/go-templ-lucide-icons/README.md

 ## Sponsors

-This library is currently supported on a best effort basis.
+This library is currently supported on a best-effort basis.
 If you would like to sponsor this project, please reach out via Gihub.